 (Automatic) default statuses

-The default statuses are Available (= "Online", filled green dot) and Offline (filled gray dot) and are displayed at the bottom right of the user's profile picture / letter, each without status message / description, and are set automatically.
-As soon as you log in to Stackfield, you will be displayed as "Available".
+The default statuses are Available (= "Online", solid green dot) and Offline (solid gray dot).
+These appear at the bottom right of a user’s profile picture or initials, without any additional status message or description, and are set automatically.
+As soon as a user logs in to Stackfield, their status is set to "Available".

 The offline status is displayed as follows:

-• Browser: In the browser, you are offline as soon as you close the window by clicking on "Close" (X symbol in the upper right corner).
+- Browser: In the browser, users switch to "Offline" by clicking on "Close" (X symbol in the upper right corner).

 Open individual status settings and selection

-In addition to the automatically set statuses, each user can manually change their own status.
-To customize your status, open the status settings by clicking on your name / profile picture at the bottom left of the sidebar.
-In the dropdown menu "Personal Settings" that appears, you will see your name and your active status at the top of the list.
-Click on it to open the status settings ("What is your status?") and you can make the following settings:
+In addition to the automatically assigned statuses, each user can manually adjust their own status.
+To open the status settings, click on your name or profile picture at the bottom left of the sidebar.
+In the dropdown menu "Personal Settings" your name and current status are displayed at the top of the list.
+By clicking "My Status", the status settings ("What is your status?") will open, where you can make the following adjustments:

 Open status settings